 Ascension Island Parsley Fern Facts

-- Most notably, this tiny but truly remarkable plant presently holds an unfortunate status.
-That lamentable fact holds true because it ranks as one of the rarest of all known plants in the world.
-Moreover, for the moment, only 4 known individual specimens of the fern still exist in the wild.
+- Perhaps most notably, this tiny, but truly remarkable, plant presently holds a most unfortunate status with various organizations that routinely track such things.
+That sad fact holds true because it ranks as one of the rarest of all known plants in the world.

-- However, the marvelous little fern nevertheless stands as a symbol of hope for many conservationists.
-That’s due to the fact that it represents proof that preservation efforts can successfully make a difference.
-Following its rediscovery, concerted efforts to preserve it have been ongoing.
+- That’s due to the fact that it represents proof that preservation efforts can successfully make a difference.
+Following its rediscovery, efforts to preserve it have been ongoing.
+Researchers previously, thankfully erroneously, believed it to extinct until 2010.

 Related Articles